kkoltun/dev_notes/java_persistence/database_basics/transactions.md

 This, along with serializabiity, guarantees that the constraints always hold.

+**This is different than Consistency in the CAP theorem.
+That one is about linearizability (every read following a write should always read the latest state).**

+---

+### Durability

+**All committed transaction changes become permanent.**

+Each transaction is a sequence of statements.
+If the transaction is committed and the system crashes immediately afterwards, all the modifications will still be in the database.

+This is ensured using the logging system (usually a redo log or *Write-Ahead Log* in Postgres).

+---

 ### Isolation

+**This means interleaving concurrent transaction statements so that the outcome is equivalent to a serial execution.**

 1. Many users operate on the database; each of them issues a sequence of transactions; each transaction is a sequence of statements.
 2. **Serializability** is the implementation of the isolation.
 This means that the operations within transactions may be interleaved, but execution must be equivalent to some sequential (serial) order of all transactions.